 Nothing, absolutely nothing, says ‘I love you’ like sending someone a corgi cookie.
 Except maybe, actually saying ‘I love you’ but who has the emotional capacity for that.
 Instead, send sugar in the form of Jack and Beyond’s celebrity cookies.
-You’ll find everyone from the Queen and her corgi to Frida Kahlo and Barack Obama treats on their website.
+You’ll find everyone from the Queen and her corgi to Frida Kahlo and Barack Obama treats on their website, as well as old faithful, mince pies.
 Heads up, there are DIY decoration kits too.

 The Brindisa website is a treasure trove of stuff you want to eat with family, friends, and almost entirely with your hands.
-There are DIY kits for their famous chorizo rolls, cheese boxes, and - if you really want to treat someone - £500 legs of ibérico ham.
+There are festive cheese boxes, a Spanish Christmas hamper, a New Year’s party selection, and - if you really want to treat someone - £500 legs of ibérico ham.

 What they’ve got:Hoodies that look very snuggle worthy, sweets, gingerbread doughmen, and doughnut-themed masks.

 At the moment we’re always one of three things.
 Bored.
 Hungry.
 Or bored and hungry.
 Sending someone Doughnut Time’s DIY kit or a round of gingerbread doughmen over the festive period will help with all of the above.
 Or you can go straight for their pick ‘n’ mix sweet bags.
 Plus, they have some cheerful, cosy merch on their online shop too.
 Think Fashion Week but you know, in celebration of carbohydrates and being comfy af.